-- Official student transcript verifying completion of the TSAP in Early Childhood, Elementary Education, Biology/Life Science or Mathematics and the STGEC at ITCC or VU must be received by the IU Bloomington Office of Admissions prior to July 1. - 2.
-Minimum cumulative GPA of 2.5 at ITCC or VU. - No grade lower than a C at ITCC or VU.
+- Official student transcript verifying completion of the TSAP in Early Childhood Education or Secondary Education and the STGEC at ITCC or VU must be received by the IU Bloomington Office of Admissions prior to July 1. - 2.
+Minimum cumulative GPA of 2.5 at ITCC or VU. - No grade lower than a C in courses required as part of the Early Childhood Education or Secondary Education TSAP at ITCC or VU.

-Students may be admitted as IUB Education TSAP students for the Fall term only.
-The deadline for application to the IUB Education TSAP program is June 1.
+Students may be admitted as IUB Early Childhood Education or Secondary Education TSAP students for the Fall term only.

+The deadline for application to the IUB Early Childhood Education or Secondary Education TSAP program is June 1.

 Students must also meet all campus requirements for admission to Indiana University Bloomington.
-Admission to IU is selective, and IU bases its admission decisions on an overall evaluation of applicants' merits, strengths, and weaknesses.
+Admission to IU is selective, and we base our admission decisions on an overall evaluation of applicants' merits, strengths, and weaknesses.
 An applicant should demonstrate a combination of academic preparation, achievements, abilities, motivation, and maturity that promises success in Indiana University's academic programs.
 Simply meeting the published minimum requirements for a TSAP program does not guarantee admission to that program.

 B.S.
-Education Degree Requirements
+Education Degree Requirements Certification Criteria:

-Admissions Criteria: